 St. Patrick’s Day Oreo Cookies (3 Varieties!)

-With a little imagination and basic ingredients—most of which you probably already have around the house—you can turn Oreos into fun desserts for any occasion.
 We’ve already posted Christmas Oreos, Polar Animal Oreos, and even Angry Birds-themed Oreos.
 But today, in anticipation of St. Patrick’s Day, here are some fun St. Patrick’s Day Oreo cookies.

 We’ll be making a pot of gold, a leprechaun, and a rainbow.
 You can improvise and create your own versions of any of these or even other St. Patrick’s Day symbols—such as a four-leaf clover.